Thomas Lynch (baseball executive)

-Thomas J. Lynch (1859 – February 27, 1924) was an umpire in Major League Baseball for 13 seasons, all of which were in the National League (NL), between the years of 1888 and 1902.
+Thomas J. Lynch (1859 – February 27, 1924) was an American umpire in Major League Baseball for 13 seasons, all of which were in the National League (NL), between the years of 1888 and 1902.
 Known as an honest, but sometimes brash umpire, he later became NL president in 1910 as a compromise among the major league owners.
 Although his time as league president was considered uneventful, he was replaced following the 1913 season.

 In 1946 Lynch had been named to the Honor Rolls of Baseball by the National Baseball Hall of Fame.